patrickjonesdotca/cartier/README.md

 # Cartier

-TODO: Write a gem description
+    Cartier is a gem used to simplify some common GPS type calcuations from a current project I've been working on.

 ## Installation